 Super low operating pressure

 The Dye DM9 is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 maybe a virtue board, but this thing doesn't need anything extra